tdep-developers/tdep-tutorials/05_lineshape/README.md

 where X and Y are two operators in the Heisenberg representation and the dagger represents hermitian conjugation.
 In this representation of the heat current autocorrelation, some of the quantum character of the fluctuations can be recovered via the occupations despite the usage of classical simulations.

-In order to evaluate $\kappa$, we start by writing the expression for the heat current in terms of phonon operators (cite something):
+In order to evaluate $\kappa$, we start by writing the expression for the heat current in terms of phonon operators [3] :

 $$\textbf{J}(t) = \frac{1}{2V} \sum_{\textbf{q} s_1 s_2} \omega_{\textbf{q} s_1} \textbf{v}_{\textbf{q} s_1 s_2} B_{\textbf{q} s_1}(t) A_{\bar{\textbf{q}} s_2}(t)$$

-Here $\bf{v}$ are the off-diagonal phonon group velocities and couple phonons with the same momentum in different bands, while B and A are the momentum and displacement operators in the phonon representation (see [3] for the definition of these operators in terms of phonon creation and annihilation operators).
+Here $\bf{v}$ are the off-diagonal phonon group velocities and couple phonons with the same momentum in different bands, while B and A are the momentum and displacement operators in the phonon representation (see [4] for the definition of these operators in terms of phonon creation and annihilation operators).

 Substituting J(t) into the Green-Kubo equation we obtain